pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

 ``query_auth_token``
  An authorization token that will be added to every request made to the feed URL's server, which may be required to sync from repositories that use this method of authorization (SLES 12, for example).
-This mechanism only supports syncing RPM and deltarpm content.
+This mechanism only supports syncing RPM, deltarpm, and errata content.

 ``max_speed``
  The maximum download speed in bytes/sec for a task (such as a sync);